Discriminative Measures for Comparison of Phylogenetic Trees: Quantifying Incompatibility

 which completes the proof. \end{proof}

-A common and natural question regarding any distance being proposed for the space of trees is how it behaves with respect to certain tree rearrangements.
-For instance, NNI-adjacent hierarchies, $\treeA, \treeB \in \bintreetopspace_{\indexset}$, are known to satisfy \cite{bogdanowicz_giaro_TCBB2012}
+A common question regarding any distance being proposed for the space of trees is how it behaves with respect to certain tree rearrangements.
+For instance, any pair of NNI-adjacent trees, $\treeA, \treeB \in \bintreetopspace_{\indexset}$, are known to satisfy \cite{bogdanowicz_giaro_TCBB2012} \footnote{$\lfloor.\rfloor$ denotes the floor operator returning the largest integer not greater than its operand.}